BlokasLabs/pisound-docs/Home.md

 - Start Jack server configured to use pisound.
 - Start Sonic Pi, it will connect to the Jack server you had just launched.

-# pisound and PureData
+# pisound and Pure Data

-Using pisound you can run your PureData patches straight from a USB thumb drive with a press of a button with no need to connect an external monitor, keyboard or mice.
+Using pisound you can run your Pure Data patches straight from a USB thumb drive with a press of a button with no need to connect an external monitor, keyboard or mice.

-Plug in a USB drive containing your PureData main patch file called **main.pd**, plug in any additional MIDI controller/keyboard, press The Button and Voilà!
+Plug in a USB drive containing your Pure Data main patch file called **main.pd**, plug in any additional MIDI controller/keyboard, press The Button and Voilà!

 You can read more about The Button functionality [here]([#the-button).

-If you haven't already, you can install PureData by running the following command in a Terminal window:
+If you haven't already, you can install Pure Data by running the following command in a Terminal window:

 ```sudo apt-get install puredata```